Kwikwetlem First Nation: Geography

 Historically, the Kwikwetlem's territory covered and extended a moderate distance beyond the Coquitlam River and Pitt River watersheds.
-Today, there are two Indigenous Reserves under the administration of the Kwikwetlem First Nation.
+Today, there are two Indigenous Reserves under the administration of Kwikwetlem First Nation.

 Coquitlam 1

 Coquitlam Indian Reserve No. 1 (slakəyánc) is the main reserve for the Kwikwetlem Nation, housing its administrative offices and all of its on-reserve population.
 It is situated at an ancient village site.
 It has an area of 6.5 acre.

 Coquitlam 2

 Coquitlam Indian Reserve No. 2 (setɬamékmən) is the secondary reserve of the Kwikwetlem Nation.
 Making up the vast majority of the total reserve land, it has an area of approximately 200 acre.
 Planning for the development of the area began in 2020.